 I am an anaesthesiologist living and working in Mumbai

-At present, I am busy with self-criticism and self-improvement.
-I am also engaged in counting my blessings, ...and making a bucket list and ticking it!
+At present, I am engaged in learning new things- in self-improvement.
+I am also counting my blessings and making a bucket list and ticking it!

 Ever since Amma’s death, she had felt so alone, all alone in a world full of people who wanted to know her, be with her, but none of whom she loved or wanted to know.